 https://step.state.gov/step/.
 Enrollment enables citizens to receive security-related messages from the Embassy and makes it easier for us to locate you in an emergency.
-The Embassy also recommends that all travelers review the State Department's travelwebsite at travelwebsite at travelwebsite and the Kyrgyz Republic Specific Information.
+The Embassy also recommends that all travelers review the State Department's travelwebsite at travel.state.gov for the Travel Alerts, and Kyrgyz Republic Specific Information.